fltk/fltk/README.bundled-libs.txt

   Tests should be done on as many platforms as possible, both with autotools (configure/make) and CMake.
-Windows (Visual Studio) and macOS (Xcode) build need CMake to generate the IDE files.
+Windows (Visual Studio) and macOS (Xcode) builds need CMake to generate the IDE files.

 Upgrade notes for specific libraries:

   The following chapters contain information of specific files and how they are upgraded.
-Since the changes in all bundled libraries can't be known in advance this information can change in the future.
-Please very that no other changes are necessary.
+Since the changes in all bundled libraries can't be known in advance this information may change in the future.
+Please verify that no other changes are necessary.

 zlib: